VCityTeam/Spatial-Multimedia-DB/INSTALL.md

 ## Clone the repository (holding this directory)
 You need to clone this repository with one of the following commands:
- - as a user: `git clone https://github.com/MEPP-team/UD-Serv.git`
+ - as a user: `git clone https://github.com/VCityTeam/Spatial-Multimedia-DB.git`
- - as a developer, that is if you have an ssh key: `git clone git@github.com:MEPP-team/UD-Serv.git`
+ - as a developer, that is if you have an ssh key: `git clone git@github.com:VCityTeam/Spatial-Multimedia-DB.git`

-Then you need to connect to directory **API_Enhanced_City**: `cd UD-Serv/API_Enhanced_City`
+Then you need to open the cloned repository to directory **Spatial-Multimedia-DB**

 *Note: In windows `/` is replaced by `\`*